BenCohenIT1025/IT2351-fall-/lab4/readme.md

 ## Assignment 3

 This assignment was a bit more difficult then the first, I did not know what you wanted me to use the IF as so I left it out.

+## Assignment 4

+This assignment was a one of the easier one but not as easy as the first, I did have trouble with putting the AVG in the right place.